haraka/Haraka/docs/plugins/access.md

 To bypass that, use a '.\*' at the start or the end of the regex.
 This should help avoid overly permissive rules.

-## Usage
+# Usage

-To enable **access**, add an entry (access) to config/plugins.
+To enable the **access** plugin, add an entry (access) to config/plugins.
 Then add entries to the config files for the addresses or patterns to block.

+When upgrading from the rdns\_access, mail\_from.access, and rcpt\_to.access
+plugins, be sure to remove them from config/plugins, upon pain of wasted CPU cycles.

 ### Checking ACL results